UDEMY charge on bank statement: what it is and how to verify it

 - 1.Contact Udemy, Inc. directly via their support page

-- 2.Reference their refund policy โ refund window is Udemy says eligible course purchases can qualify for a refund within 30 days, while subscription and Udemy Business billing terms can differ by plan. (view policy)
+- 2.Reference their refund policy โ refund window is Udemy says eligible course purchases can be refunded within 30 days, while subscription plans generally do not offer the same 30-day satisfaction guarantee unless required by applicable law. (view policy)

 - 3.If refused, use our wizard to generate a formal dispute letter